7- A solved problem 12-1 for bearing connections.

 A Solved problem for bearing connection 12-1-Part 1.

-Our new topic will be the discussion of the solved problem 12-1 from Prof. Mcccormac’s book.
+Our new topic will be the discussion of problem 12-1 from Prof. McCormack’s book, which has been solved.

 Determine the design strength φ*Pn and the allowable strength Pn/Ω for the bearing type connection shown in Fig.12-5.
 The steel is A36 where (Fy=36 KSi) and Fu=58 ksi, the bolts are 7/8″ in A325, the bolts are standard sizes, and the threads are excluded or X from the shear plane.
 Assume that deformations at bolt holes are a design consideration.